Hamuda-Anfoune/AllocationTool/README - MYNOTES.md

 ## TODO:
 -----------------
+ * Integrate the Studied module before in the system

+ * Give GTAs more weight than TAs

  * Add account_type to session upon automatic signin after new account registration

  * Finalise show functionality for TA preferences